keu/docs/software/kubepodoperator.md

 Once you've created the object, apply it to the `resources` parameter of the task.
 When this DAG runs, it will launch a Pod that runs the `hello-world` image, which is pulled from Docker Hub, in your Airflow Deployment's namespace with the resource requests defined above.
 Once the task finishes, the Pod will be gracefully terminate.

 :::info

 On Astronomer, the equivalent of 1AU is: `requests={"cpu": "100m", "memory": "384Mi"}, limits={"cpu": "100m", "memory": "384Mi"}`.

 :::

-## Pulling Images from a Private Registry
+## Pulling images from a private registry

 By default, the KubernetesPodOperator will look for images hosted publicly on [Docker Hub](https://hub.docker.com/).
 If you want to pull images from a private registry, you may do so.